 My fees are £75 per assessment (approx an hour and a half) and £50 per therapeutic session.

-I am willing to offer concessions for students or low income clients upon proof of status.
+I am willing to offer concessions for students, clients who are on a low income or who are unemployed upon proof of status.
 Prices available upon application.